inmanta/inmanta-core/docs/reference/projectyml.rst

     Any pip config set explicitly in the project config will always take precedence over the system config.
 For more details see `pip.use-system-config`_.

-    Other pip-related settings that are not supported by the project config are not overridden.
+    Pip-related settings that are not supported by the project config are not overridden.

     To use a setting from the system's pip configuration without overriding it, leave the corresponding option unset in the ``project.yml`` file.